 "Hair grows from the hair bulb (root), where the cells group together to form a keratin known as hair protein," says Marina Perkovic, master stylist and scalp treatment expert at Alessandro Mangerini.
 "The hair bulb/follicle is surrounded by and feeds off of tiny blood vessels while it grows—hence any lack of nutrients or hormonal imbalance will affect our hair growth and health."
 Therefore, by eating protein (which is what your hair—and skin and nails— is composed largely of), you're helping your strands grow longer and stronger.

-Lately, my main sources of protein have been shakes made of unsweetened almond milk and Olly protein powder, eggs, avocados, chicken, and natural peanut or almond butter.
+My main sources of protein have been shakes made of unsweetened almond milk and Olly protein powder, eggs, avocados, chicken, and natural peanut or almond butter.
 If you're a vegetarian or vegan and want to get more protein into your diet (or you just want a quick fix), try some of the below products.

 I'm completely obsessed with these powders.
 They come in delicious flavors like chocolate, salted caramel chocolate, sweet vanilla maple, and super berry (a superfood blend of veggies and fruits).
 They don't have a chalky taste like most protein powders, they're plant-based, and they're low in sugar.
 I love mixing them with almond milk and adding blueberries, chia seeds, a tablespoon of almond butter, and spinach when I want to make it more of a meal replacement.
 Olly also recently came out with protein bars (so delicious that you wouldn't know you're essentially eating a protein bar) that team Byrdie's grown to love.